 Here are a few different strategies you can use.

 If you think you know which program is malicious, you should delete any files you believe are associated with the malware.
 Common culprits include:

 - Recently installed applications

 To completely remove files that you believe are associated with malware, you can use the application called CleanMyMac X. After launching the app, you just need to head to the Uninstaller function to select what you want to remove.

 The uninstaller will make sure to delete any hidden files associated with the program, which is why it’s better than just moving something to the trash.

-One such example would be Bit Defender.
+One such example would be Bitdefender Antivirus for Mac.
 It provides protection services for homes and businesses.
 If you just need protection for your Mac, you can choose the Home package.
 Paying premium also allows you to install protection on 10 devices per year.

 Another app you could possibly use is Malwarebytes.
 Malwarebytes is free for personal use but only protects a single device.
 It is compatible with a Mac.

 You can restore your Mac from a backup through the Time Machine app.
 Time Machine is a built-in backup feature of your Mac that automatically backs up all of your files, apps, music, photos, emails, documents, and more.